ClickCease

 How much are the Average Whistleblower Awards?

 Medicare & Medicaid whistleblowers receive hundreds of millions of dollars each year for exposing unlawful activity, on top of saving lives and taxpayer money.
 Under the FCA, an intervened whistleblower case can result in an award of around 20% of the total recovery, with an average settlement of around $13 million dollars.
-If the whistleblower proceeds and succeeds without the government’s intervention, the whistleblower award can be between 25% to 30% of the total amount recovered.
+If the Medicare fraud whistleblower proceeds and succeeds without the government’s intervention, the whistleblower award can be between 25% to 30% of the total amount recovered.

 The whistleblower lawyers at Brown, LLC work hard to maximize your whistleblower award if successful, because the firm is only paid if you win your case.